19 BEST Things To Do In Essaouira, Morocco: The Ultimate Guide 2026

 This is why argan oil is often referred to as liquid gold (and is so expensive anywhere else in the world).

-Visiting an argan co-operative will allow you to learn more about the process of making these precious products, and even have a go at grinding them yourself using a traditional stone pestle and mortar.
+Visiting an argan co-operative will allow you to learn more about the process of making these precious products, and even have a go at grinding argan seeds yourself using a traditional stone pestle and mortar.

 You’ll also get the chance to sample the products, including a huge variety of cosmetic products.
 You will try edible argan oil, argan butter, and argan honey too.
 We both LOVED them.